blacklanternsecurity/bbot/docs/dev/helpers/command.md

 # Command Helpers

 These are helpers related to executing shell commands.
-They are used throughout BBOT and its modules for executing various binaries such as `nmap`, `nuclei`, etc.
+They are used throughout BBOT and its modules for executing various binaries such as `masscan`, `nuclei`, etc.

 These helpers can be invoked directly from `self.helpers`, but inside a module they should always use `self.run_process()` or `self.run_process_live()`.
 These are light wrappers which ensure the running process is tracked by the module so that it can be easily terminated should the user need to kill the module: